glasser/vote.davidglasser.net/content/post/201806-candidates.md

 before a few months ago but her work in education is legit and she has most of the lefty endorsements.
 They both seem fine.
 I only wish I knew which one had more of a chance to make it to #2 under Newsom (realistically, it's neither).
+Given that I can only vote for one, why not vote for someone to be the first female governor of the state.

 ## Lieutenant Governor: Gayle McLaughlin